BATHS FOR HEALING

 It could also be used on a hand, arm or other part of the body to draw more blood to the area.

-14. Colonic hydrotherapy.
+13. Colonic hydrotherapy.
 This can be viewed as a sort of immersion of the colon in water, or therapeutic use of water.
+We rarely recommend colonic irrigation because we prefer coffee enemas.
+However, to simply clean a very impacted or clogged colon, colonic irrigation is best.
 It is discussed in the article entitled Detoxification Protocols.